TITLES AND

 "Lassie and the Birdwatch" (09/29/63):

-Timmy, trying to pass a critical arithmetic test, keeps getting sidetracked helping Lassie rescue ducks trapped in the mud of a marsh being drained during migration season.
+Timmy, trying to pass a critical arithmetic test, keeps getting sidetracked helping Lassie rescue migrating ducks trapped in the mud of a marsh being drained by the owner, Mr. Harbull.
+Harbull thinks perhaps his Labrador, Scuba, and Lassie can keep the ducks away—but the draining marsh proves to be not only dangerous for ducks.
+Mr. Harbull: Harry Carey Jr.

 • Note: The writers never could seem to let Timmy grow up.
 In this episode he's about thirteen.
 The test he's taken is on weights and measures, which is an elementary school subject.